anagha-google/data-eng-spotlight/s8s-spark-batches/cell-tower-anomaly-detection/README.md

-# Lab 1: Cell Tower Anomany Detection
+# Hands-on Lab: Cell Tower Anomaly Detection

-This lab is data engineering centric and uses rules based processing to detect defective cell towers needing maintenance.
-It is self-contained and fully scripted to follow along at your own pace.
+This lab is data engineering centric and uses rules based processing in PySpark to detect defective cell towers needing maintenance.
+It is self-contained (code, data, and more) and fully scripted (step by step instructions) to follow along at your own pace.
+It includes orchestration via Apache Airflow powered by Cloud Composer.

 ## 1. Prerequisites

-Successful environment creation per instructions in go/scw-tf

 ## 2. Lab overview